ComputerConnor/program2/README.md

 main.cpp (throw the thing together)
 Inventory.h (linked list implementation.
 This also includes the sorting algarithms with friend functions.) functions.cpp (this includes buyOneGetHalfOff(), buyTwoGetTwoFree(), coupon(), budget(), receipt())

+Shopping Cart:
+This is going to be our linked list.